-There are no current standards for Replication, so yes, the group will foster standards of practices that are greater than the work done by any single group.
-The challenge for this WG will be to attract and include a diverse set of contributors who belong to academia, industrial, end-user, etc.

-so that the standards being developed are then implemented in these varied communities (files vs databases, etc.).
+The challenge for this WG will be to attract and include a diverse set of contributors who belong to academia, industrial, end-user, etc. so that the standards being developed are then implemented in these varied communities.

-1.4 4.
-Do the group's activities overlap inappropriately with those of another GGF group or to a group active in another organization such as IETF or W3C?
+1.4 Do the group's activities overlap inappropriately with those of another GGF group or to a group active in another organization such as IETF or W3C?